-If you didn't know its history, Dawson would be a delightful place to pause for a while, plunging into its quirky culture and falling for its seductive, funky vibe.
-That it's one of the most historic and beautiful towns in Canada is like gold dust on a cake: unnecessary but damn nice.
+If you didn't know its history, Dawson would be an atmospheric place to pause for a while, plunging into its quirky culture and falling for its seductive, funky vibe.
+That it's one of the most historic and evocative towns in Canada is like gold dust on a cake: unnecessary but damn nice.

-Today, you can wander the dirt streets of Dawson, passing old buildings with dubious permafrost foundations leaning on each other for support (that's in comparison to the real drunks you'll see leaning on each other for support outside the local saloons).
-There's a rich cultural life, with many people finding Dawson the perfect place for free expression (that person doing a shot on the next bar stool may be a dancer, filmmaker, painter or a miner).
+Today, you can wander the dirt streets of Dawson, passing old buildings with dubious permafrost foundations leaning on each other for support.
+There's a rich cultural life, with many people finding Dawson the perfect place for free expression (that person downing a shot on the next bar stool may be a dancer, filmmaker, painter or miner).